darkermango/Obsidian-text-color-snippet/README.md

 ## Installation
 1. **Download the Snippet:**
-   - Download text-color.css from [releases tab](https://github.com/cheaderthecoder/Obsidian-text-color-snippet/releases/latest)
+   - Download text-color.css from the [releases tab](https://github.com/cheaderthecoder/Obsidian-text-color-snippet/releases/latest).
    - Place the downloaded CSS file into your Obsidian snippets folder.
-This is typically found at `\.obsidian\snippets\` on Windows, or `~/Library/Application Support/obsidian/snippets/` on macOS.
+Typically found at `\.obsidian\snippets\` on Windows, or `~/Library/Application Support/obsidian/snippets/` on macOS.

 2. **Enable the Snippet:**